overture-stack/website/markdown/documentation/score/docker-install/configuration/index.md

 # Prerequisite

-The following sections outline how to configure and run Score as a docker image.
-Before beginning, ensure that you have Docker installed and running.
+The following sections outline configuring and running Score as a docker image.
+Before beginning, please make sure that you have Docker installed and running.
 You can follow the <a href="https://docs.docker.com/engine/install/" target="_blank" rel="noopener noreferrer">Official Docker Engine download & installation instructions</a> or [download and install the Docker desktop application](https://www.docker.com/products/docker-desktop/).

+<Note title="Song Setup">Score interacts with a required companion application, Song, which validates, catalogues and manages all the metadata associated with the file data that Score transfers.
+Please note that although both services are needed, there is no necessary order of installation required.</Note>

 # Configuration Overview